Keep-Calm-And-Code/Island/README.md

-This repo was created for Timasomo 2023, a month long event where the tildes.net community makes stuff.
+This repo was created for TiMaSoMo 2023, a month long event where the tildes.net community makes stuff.

 I'm making a simple economic strategy game where you develop an island.
 Don't have all the rules planned out, will see where design and development takes me.